Māori : visiting the exhibition

 Through music and songs, Māori express all aspects of social, spiritual, and personal life.
-There are songs for mourning, for love, for celebrating a birth, for insulting an enemy, for fishing, for calling upon history and ancestry, and so on.
-Instruments such as flutes, trumpets, and drums capture the sounds of nature: birds, insects, and wind.
+There are songs for mourning, for love, for celebrating a birth, for insulting an enemy, for fishing, for calling upon history and ancestry etc. Instruments such as flutes, trumpets and drums capture the sounds of nature: birds, insects and wind.

 With the renewed interest in taonga puoro, traditional Māori instruments are taking on a new status in the evolution of contemporary music.

 * Theme 6 / Te reo Māori, Māori language